vanerodz97/airport-simulation/README.md

 > **Please note that the code runs in Python 3.**
 >
-> **Please avoid Python>=3.7.0** because it breaks the legacy Cython, which one of the dependencies line-profiler depends on.
+> **Please avoid Python>=3.7.0** because it breaks the legacy Cython, which one of the dependencies line-profiler (test package) depends on.
 The issue has not been [fixed](https://github.com/rkern/line_profiler/issues) at the moment.
 Try to install a lower version instead.

-### Prepare Airport Data

-Place airport related data under `data` folder like `data/sfo-terminal-2/build/` (use IATA airport code).

 ### First-Time Installation
 **If you're on Ubuntu:**